eaglejs/timekeeper/README.md

 ## Purpose is to create a one-step process that eliminates human error while adding time.
 Thus, preventing punishment for being human. :)

 ## Requirements:
     - Ruby
     - Selenium Webdriver

+## Install gems in this repository

+`bundle install`

 ## Fill out your config.example.json file and rename it to config.json
   - All fields are required in the json file.

-## Install gems in this repository

-`bundle install`
+## This is now officially one step process.

+You do have to add the cookies listed in the cookies section of the config.example.json.
+To do this:
+- Open up your browser and log into the deltek time keeping application.
+- Once you authenticated, navigate to: `chrome://settings/cookies` in your web browser.
+- Search for `login.microsoft.com`
+- You should have 13 results here.
+Open up your console and copy all of the code in get-cookies.js and paste it into your console.
+- It should spit out data for you to copy and paste into your config.json file.
+- Open up config.example.json file, or your config.json file if you already have one.
+- copy and paste the data that was spit out in the cookie property section.
+- Keep this file secret because if someone get's these cookie values, they can hi-jack your session, and do unspeakable things to you.
+- Once it is saved, and you renamed your config.example.json to config.json, you should be good to go, and it will automatically log in.
+If your cookies expire, just repeat the process.

 ## To Run the selenium webdriver: